Thorvarium/vine-styling/README.md

 # iPhone

-Both the Safari extension and alternate browser techniques use products from the company Laso Techcnologies Inc.
+Both the Safari extension and alternate browser techniques use products from the company Laso Technologies Inc.

 ## Alternative browser method